alwaysai/multi-stream-framework/README.md

 ## Notes
 * Configuration files used for the application can be found under the config directory
 * Configuration can be customed handled at the application level.
-Examples of that can be  found in the applications directory.
+Examples of that can be  found in the `config.py` scripts for each application in the applications directory.
 * `app_shared.py` script contains shared resources that would be shared between applications.

 To change the computer vision model, the engine and accelerator, and add additional dependencies read [this guide](https://alwaysai.co/docs/application_development/configuration_and_packaging.html).